 Project SHAPE (Sexual Health and Peer Education)

-The Project SHAPE program is a group of students who volunteer their time in educating their peers on sexuality and sexual health.
-The members complete an accredited training course.
-Each academic year, Project SHAPE conducts over 120 programs on sexual health in academic courses, residence halls and for student groups.
-Project SHAPE presents week-long events such as the annual World AIDS Week, and Mixin’ Up the Sex Week: Contemporary Issues in Sexuality.
+The Project SHAPE program is comprised of a group of students who volunteer their time to educate their peers on sexuality and sexual health.
+The members complete a semester-long accredited training course in sexual health.
+Each academic year, Project SHAPE conducts over 120 programs on a variety of sexuality and sexual health topics and present these in academic courses, residence halls, and for student groups.
+Project SHAPE also presents a variety of week-long events such as the annual World AIDS Week, and Mixin’ Up the Sex Week: Contemporary Issues in Sexuality.
 Those interested in volunteering or requesting a program should call (518) 442-5800.

 Student Involvement and Leadership

-The Office of Student Involvement and Leadership supports the academic mission of the University by emphasizing student involvement in the campus community.
-The Office promotes major events and programs and enhances the efforts of all student groups and fraternal organizations by providing quality advisement, assistance and effective leadership development programs.
-This Office also coordinates the Danes After Dark late night programming and maintains the calendar of student events on campus.
+The Office of Student Involvement and Leadership supports the academic mission of the University by emphasizing student involvement in the campus community which research has proven to positively affect student retention, satisfaction, and academic success.
+The Office promotes major events and programs and enhances the efforts of the student government, all student groups, and fraternal organizations by providing quality advisement, assistance, and effective leadership development programs.
+This Office also coordinates the Danes After Dark late night programming and promotes student events through the weekly e-newsletter, the student events calendar, and by overseeing all tabling, banners, and posting on the podium.
+The Office motto is: Student Involvement Leads to Success.

 Campus Center Management